www.unece.org

 EMS and Reduction Efforts

 Each year, as part of the Greening the Blue Report on Environmental Governance, each participating UN entity’s progress on the development of an Environmental Management System (EMS) is evaluated according to the UN system’s EMS criteria (these criteria are available on the Methodology webpage).
-Upon this evaluation the entity is then rated Exceeds, Meets, Approaches, or No response.
-For the 2022 reporting year, ECE’s progress on the EMS is rated as: No response.
+ECE did not report on their EMS status in 2024.

 Offsetting